Leaving Time: Plot summary

 Virgil, Serenity, and Jenna take the tooth for DNA testing and get the results back stating that the tooth comes from a child under the age of five.
 Immediately, Jenna remembers what happened that night...

-Three-year-old Jenna is led out to the sanctuary grounds, by her babysitter Nevvie, when revenge over her daughter's death overtakes her and she smashes Jenna over the head.
+Three-year-old Jenna is led out to the sanctuary grounds by her babysitter Nevvie, who smashes Jenna over the head with a rock in revenge for her daughter's death.
 When Alice arrives at the scene, it is too late for her daughter, but not for Nevvie.
-They fight and Alice blacks out after receiving a blow to the head.
+They fight and Alice loses consciousness after receiving a blow to the head.
 The next thing Alice remembers at the scene is her daughter's missing body, and Nevvie dead.
-Just as her mother's work had talked about, the elephants took their grief in stride; one of the elephants drags away Jenna's body and covers it with dirt.
-Alice flees back to Africa, in fear of being accused of murder.
+One of the elephants drags Jenna's body away and covers it with dirt, a symbol of mourning.
+Alice flees to Africa, in fear of being accused of murder.

-This is when Jenna realizes she is actually dead, but caught in the middle of the world and spirit dimension.
-Virgil also clues in that he is a ghost.
-When he had failed to solve Alice's disappearance the first time, he tried to commit suicide, but didn't know it worked.
-All these years Jenna and Virgil thought they were alive.
-Both of them were able to move onto the spirit realm, after teaching Serenity that she hadn't lost her psychic gift.
+This is when Jenna realizes that she is actually dead, but caught in the middle of the physical world and spirit dimension.
+Virgil also realizes that he is a ghost.
+When he failed to solve Alice's disappearance the first time, he tried to kill himself, but didn't realize that it worked.
+After thinking they were alive for the previous ten years, both of them are able to move onto the spirit realm, teaching Serenity that she hadn't lost her psychic gift.

 In their memory, Serenity contacts the police to show them the tooth.
-Shortly after, Jenna's body is found nearby the scene of the accident, and the case is finally put to rest.
-Alice gets a call that her daughter's body had been found, so she returns to the US for the burial of Jenna.
-Alice finally gets closure when serenity contacts her, and claims that she had spoken to Jenna.
-At first, Alice is skeptical, however, Serenity is able to convince Alice that she is not crazy by telling her different trivial facts that were impossible to explain, as well as manifest Jenna's spirit into a mirror.
+Shortly after, Jenna's body is found near the scene of the accident, and the case is finally put to rest.
+Alice gets a call that her daughter's body has been found, so she returns to the United States for Jenna's burial.
+Alice finally gets closure when Serenity contacts her, and claims that she has spoken to Jenna.
+At first, Alice is skeptical, but Serenity is able to convince Alice that she is not crazy by telling her different trivial facts that were impossible to explain, as well as manifest Jenna's spirit into a mirror.
 Finally, everyone is able to move on.

-Reception[edit]
+Reception

 The Boston Globe notes, "Picoult does her homework, and her main themes are thoroughly researched and engrossingly presented.
 With this new novel, 'Leaving Time,' her fans will not be disappointed."

 Critics at The Globe and Mail also believe that "this is Picoult at the top of her game".